Best health insurance in Canada for 2024

 How much does health insurance cost per month in Canada?

 If you're wondering, how much is health insurance a month for a single person in Canada?
 Well, it depends.
-The cost of health insurance in Canada varies based on factors like coverage, age, location, and provider or company.
+The cost varies based on factors like coverage, age, location, and provider or company.
 For basic plans covering prescription drugs, dental, and vision care, monthly premiums might typically range from $50 to $150 or more.

 Premiums can be lower for younger individuals and higher for older ones.
 Comprehensive plans with extra benefits can have higher costs.
 But here are approximate prices for health insurance in Canada.